July 16, 2015

 Dozier v.
 Shapiro (2011) 199 Cal.App.4th 1509 Nonsuit affirmed because standard of care testimony was properly excluded from trial.
 Plaintiff’s attorney obtained treating physician’s agreement to criticize defendant’s care without complying with the requirements for designating a “retained expert.”
 The treating physician was “transformed” into a retained expert, when plaintiff’s attorney gave him additional information and asked him to testify at trial to opinions formed on the basis of that additional information.

 West Covina Unified School District v.
-Toro et al. 2012 – Subrogation claim involving a warehouse fire and a commercial riding lawnmower.
+Toro et al.–2012

-Mr. Formica is involved in the local Los Angeles community and surrounding areas.
-He enjoys volunteering for groups such as: Enrich LA, as a voice for a non-profit focused on adding edible school gardens to public schools; AYSO's Region 88, as a volunteer soccer coach; and YMCA, as a youth camp counselor and director.
-In addition, Mr. Formica has provided pro bono counseling and defense to indigent small business owners.
+Mr. Formica has served as a presiding judge at numerous national mock trial competitions and remains involved with the George Washington University Law School Alumni Association.
+He is also involved in the local Los Angeles community and surrounding areas.
+He has volunteered at Enrich LA, as a voice for a non-profit focused on adding edible school gardens to public schools; AYSO's Region 88, as a volunteer soccer coach; and the YMCA, as a youth camp counselor and director.
+In addition, Mr. Formica has provided pro bono services to individuals in civil trials and immigration removal proceedings.

 Mr. Formica is fluent in Spanish and Italian.